-Use this handy little table of contents to jump to the section that interests you most:
+Use this table of contents to jump to the section that interests you:

 What is Agile project management?

-Traditional project management methodologies such as Waterfall, PMI’s PMBOK, and PRINCE2 are all rigid and highly controlled.
-They outline distinct stages for project planning from start to finish, and assume that you have all the requirements and information you need upfront.
-Agile rejects these traditional project management methodologies as cumbersome, restrictive, and unsuitable for the new era of speed.
-Teams need to stay fast and flexible, even as they grow.
+Traditional project management methodologies such as Waterfall are rigid.
+They outline distinct stages for project planning from start to finish and assume that you have all the requirements and information you need upfront.

 Agile project management accepts uncertainty as a given, and values responding to change over having a plan.
-Rather than assuming you can “do it once, and do it right,” Agile planning encourages you to work on something small, execute it quickly, get feedback, evaluate what’s working and what’s not, and adapt your plan from there.
+Agile planning encourages you to work on something small, execute it quickly, get feedback, evaluate what’s working and what’s not, and adapt your plan from there.
 This process of small, fast, and repeated cycles is known as “iterative.”
-Jim Highsmith, one of the original manifesto signatories, explained:

 The principles of Agile project management

-- Customer satisfaction is the highest priority, which you can ensure by delivering them valuable software early and continuously.
+- Customer satisfaction is the highest priority, which is ensured with early and continuous delivery of valuable software.

 - You welcome changing requirements, even late in development, for the customer’s competitive advantage.

-- You must have close, daily collaboration between business people and the developers.
+- You must have daily stand-ups between business and development teams.

-- You build projects around motivated individuals, who deserve support and trust to get the job done.
+- Projects are built around motivated individuals, who deserve support and trust to get the job done.

 - Face-to-face conversation is the most efficient and effective form of communication.